maticnetwork/whitepaper/README.md

 ### Replacement of a Delegate during the ongoing tenure

 In an event of untimely removal/incapability of a Delegate to take part in block production, a new Delegate from the transient pool will be recruited.
-The incentive mechanism to have a prioritized/preferred list of Delegates as per the stakers' vote will be devised to maintain a healty pool of Delegates.
+An appropriate incentive mechanism to have a prioritized/preferred list of Delegates as per the stakers' vote will be devised to maintain a healthy pool of Delegates.

 ## Multi Chain Support (Horizontal Sharding)

 The Matic Network public checkpointing layer supports multiple side chains by design.
 Theoretically there can be an infinite number of side chains working under the secured and decentralized layer of checkpoints.
 Businesses can have their dedicated side chains connected to the public checkpointing layer having control of their execution environments, while still have the immutability, provability and security of transactions via checkpointing mechanism.

 Key factors influencing design of this sharding process are :
 1. Scheduling of checkpointing layer to periodically propose checkpoints for different side chains
-2. Movement of assets accross multple side chains
+2. Movement of assets accross multiple side chains
-   2.1 User will be able to send assets across side chains using chain ids and receipts 2.2 Users will be provided with an intuitive wallet interface to perform inter-chain transactions
+   2.1 User will be able to send assets across side chains using chain ids and receipts 2.2 Users will be provided with an intuitive wallet interface to perform inter-chain transactions 2.3 Developers will be provided with API/SDKs to build programmable interfaces for inter-chain transactions
 3. Movement of the assets from one chain to another will be managed at the checkpointing layer and may not require any interaction with the mainchain.
 Research is currently underway to facilitate faster (possibly instant) inter sidechain transfers.

 ## Interoperability

-As mentioned in the early part of this whitepaper, Ethereum mainchain is the first base/mainchain that Matic Network securely interconnects with, using the adapted implementation of Plasma framework.
-It intends to connect to multiple such leading smart contract platforms as well as leading cryptocurrencies like Bitcoin, etc to provide a homogenized platform for the users to be able to use/exchange their assets from various blockchains.
+As mentioned earlier in the whitepaper, the Ethereum mainchain is the first base/mainchain that Matic Network securely integrates with, using an adapted implementation of the Plasma framework.
+It intends to connect to multiple leading smart contract platforms as well as leading cryptocurrencies like Bitcoin and others to provide an universal platform for the users to be able to use/exchange their assets from various blockchains.

-It can also provide a strong foundation for large DEXs hosting assets from multiple blockchains.
+It can also provide a strong foundation for large DEXs (Decentralized exchanges) hosting assets from multiple blockchains.
 Also having a single platform with assets from multiple blockchains can also give rise to dramatically new usecases, which the developer ecosystems can conceptualise their future products on.
 It's an exciting area of exploration for the Matic Development team.

+Judging from the proliferation of Layer 1 blockchains, it is a given that there might be more than 2-3 public blockchains that will be adopted by the mainstream eventually, rather than only a single winning blockchain platform.
+Therefore, we will see hitherto unseen usecases, arising from the Decentralized application movement across these blockchains.
+Our vision is to provide infrastructure and interfaces such that anyone who wishes to build decentralized applications on any blockchain, will be able to do it easily - and communicate and transfer value across multiple blockchains.

 ## General State Channels